Saint Monica's Church, Barre: The Carrara connection

 Barre is a granite mining town with a tradition of sculpturing.
 It is linked with Carrara in Italy, which has a much longer but similar tradition with marble sculpture.

 According to the University of Vermont, in 1905, the Roman Catholic Granite workers of Barre, many of whom were Italian immigrants, took the unusual step of importing marble from Carrara to complete their church altar.
 Indeed, many of Barre's granite sculptors had immigrated from Carrara itself in 1883, bringing their needed skills to the town.

 At the time, the altar cost $2,000 to build.
 In 1968, much of the marble work was stripped away, but an effort is being made to restore the church to its former glory.

 Today

 Today, the working parish currently employs seven staff, two of whom are ordained priests.
 It was described by Mother Jones as "the biggest Catholic church in the state."
-Due to declining membership, Bishop Christopher J. Coyne has combined St. Monica with St. Sylvester's Parish in Graniteville and St. Cecelia & St. Frances Cabrini in East Barre.
+Due to declining membership, Bishop Christopher J. Coyne combined St. Monica with St. Sylvester's Parish in Graniteville and St. Cecelia & St. Frances Cabrini in East Barre.

-The school, is still in operation as a K-8 school on its original site, next to the church.
+The school is still in operation as a K-8 school on its original site, next to the church.
 It is now known as St. Monica-St. Michael School and has a faculty and staff of 23.

 The cemetery adjacent to the church dates from 1895, however it was given over to the city in 1970.